Pam Hupp charged with murder in Betsy Faria case

-Online court records show new charges of first-degree murder and armed criminal action filed Monday.

-Lincoln County Prosecutor Michael Wood will discuss the latest developments at 2 p.m. with Lincoln County Sheriff Rick Harrell and St. Charles Police Chief Ray Juengst.
-5 On Your Side will cover the announcement.
-You can watch the latest developments live in this story when they get underway.
+LINCOLN COUNTY, Mo. — Pam Hupp waited until her friend Betsy Faria was weak and lethargic from a chemotherapy treatment before she began stabbing her repeatedly as she lay on a couch under a blanket.
+Then, she dipped the victim's socks in her own blood and spread it around the house to make it look like her husband killed her in a domestic assault, according to court documents filed Monday charging Hupp with the 2011 murder.

+Among the many oddities prosecutors noted about the crime scene was Betsy Faria's dog, who had been left outside when her husband returned home that night.
+Hupp was afraid of the dog, and she was the last person to see Betsy Faria alive, according to the court documents outlining first-degree murder and armed criminal action charges against her.

-Officials also are expected to announce a new investigation into "potential prosecutorial and police misconduct in the Betsy Faria case."
+Lincoln County Prosecutor Michael Wood discussed the latest developments Monday afternoon, where he also announced a new investigation into "potential prosecutorial and police misconduct in the Betsy Faria case."

+Wood also said he's going to seek the death penalty against Hupp.

+You can watch the entire news conference in the YouTube video below.

+"One of the aggravating factors was she murdered for the insurance money, this case struck very deep into our souls and into our conscience with a level of depravity we haven’t seen before," he said.
+"She murdered her friend, mutilated the body, staged the scene, testified against an innocent man in court...I can’t pick a case more depraved than that, this is it."

 There has long been suspicion that Hupp was involved in Faria's death.
-Hupp was the last person to see Faria alive before she was stabbed dozens of times and left for dead in her bathtub on Dec.
+Hupp was the last person to see Faria alive before she was stabbed dozens of times and left for dead in her home on Dec.
 27, 2011.
-Hupp became the sole beneficiary of Faria's $150,000 life insurance policy just before she died.
+Hupp became the sole beneficiary of Faria's $150,000 life insurance policy just days before she died.

 Hupp is the second person to be charged with murder in this case.